bbuis94/CS2212/README.md

 - [Java](https://www.java.com/en/)

 Once these are set up, you can use the following command for The Weather:
-- git clone git@github.com:bbuis94/Weather-Application.git
+- Download zip folder and extract its contents
-- cd Weather-Application/
+- cd Weather-Application-master/
 - java -jar target/6_TheWeather-1.0-jar-with-dependencies.jar

 ## Build